 13. Wedged Melons Cookout Food

 Speaking of grab-and-go foods, cut a watermelon into wedges so your guests can do just that.
 Watermelon is the perfect side or sweet to finish off a cookout.
 Your dessert gets this fruity and pleasing to be looked at.
 You could even top them up with ice cream and other tiny fruits to make them richer in taste.
 The whole idea is to not have the watermelon plain so it can even be added to whatever toppings one feels they should add.
 Spice up your fruity dessert.
+Complete the table by adding lemon juice and or fresh herbs on side!

 14. Labor Day Play Corner For Kids